ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Appraisal:

-: A Verifier process that compares Evidence to Reference values and produces Results.
+: A Verifier process that compares Evidence to Reference values while taking into account Endorsements and produces Results.

 Asserter: